Find out about LCC's Design School.

 BA (Hons) Design for Branded Spaces is subject to validation and will be a new course for September 2017.
 The course will be undergoing developments in 2016/17 and is subject to formal approval.

-BA (Hons) Design for Branded Spaces is aimed at students who are interested in designing interior, pop up, installation and event spaces for commercial and cultural brands.
+BA (Hons) Design for Branded Spaces is a new future-facing course with a strong focus on interactive branded spaces enhanced by the latest digital technologies.
+It is aimed at students who are interested in designing interior, pop up, installation and event spaces for commercial and cultural brands.
 It is multidisciplinary and integrates practices from spatial, exhibition, scenographic and interaction disciplines to provide cutting edge experiences for consumers, customers and visitors.
-Students on the course apply the latest technologies to the design of interactive and immersive multi-sensory experiences to connect people and brands, and provide solutions to key challenges affecting the future of branded spaces across a range of commercial, retail, workplace, cultural and community environments.

 Additional costs: In addition to tuition fees you are very likely to incur additional costs such as travel expenses and the cost of materials.
 We strongly suggest you read the information on our Additional Costs page.

 |Study Mode||Full time|